phpmyadmin/phpmyadmin/doc/setup.rst

    for additional information, especially :ref:`faq4_4`.
 #.
 Open the `main phpMyAdmin directory <index.php>`_ in your browser.
-   phpMyAdmin should now display a welcome screen and your databases, or a login dialog if using :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication mode.
+   phpMyAdmin should now display a welcome screen and your databases, or a login dialog if using :term:`HTTP` or cookie authentication mode.
 #.
 You should deny access to the ``./libraries`` and ``./setup/lib``
    subfolders in your webserver configuration.
 For Apache you can use